khanhtimn/kata-machine/README.md

 ### How It Works

-Make sure you have [Node.js](https://nodejs.org/en/) and yarn installed: `npm install --global yarn`
+Make sure you have [Node.js](https://nodejs.org/en/) and pnpm installed: `npm install --global pnpm`

 clone the repo and install the dependencies